US consumer prices rose in July but at slower pace

 In response, Powell and the White House have said they believe that the pickup in inflation, which well exceeds the Fed’s 2% annual target, will prove temporary because it stems mainly from supply shortages resulting from the sudden shutdown — and swift reopening — of a $20 trillion economy.

-Most economists agree that the primary drivers of higher prices have been categories of goods and services that were most disrupted by the pandemic — from new and used vehicles to hotel rooms, airline tickets and building materials.
+Eric Rosengren, the president of the Federal Reserve Bank of Boston, said Monday in an interview with The Associated Press that underlying inflation, excluding the price spikes caused by supply shortages and the economy’s reopening, has sustainably topped 2%, the Fed’s target.

-But other inflationary trends could prove more long-lasting.
-Rents, for example, are rising again in many big cities after having dropped during the pandemic.
-Home prices have rocketed up.
-And workers, particularly in the restaurant and retail industries, are receiving substantial pay gains as businesses struggle to fill jobs.
+Some other Fed officials, though, including Powell himself and Governor Lael Brainard, have said they want to see more data before committing to any pullback of the Fed’s stimulus efforts.

-Some companies are still raising prices to offset higher parts and labor costs.
+Some companies are still raising prices to offset higher costs for parts and labor.
 The burger chain Shake Shack plans to raise its prices by 3% to 3.5% in the final three months of the year, executives said on an investor conference call.

 Unilever, the maker of Dove soap and Ben and Jerry’s ice cream, has said it will raise some prices to offset higher raw materials costs.
 And Yum Brands, which owns KFC and Taco Bell, said late last month that its franchisees have implemented “moderate” price increases.